Focus on jar of honey, lemon, mug, with sick woman in bed in blurred background

-Sniffles and Strep: What to Do When You're Sick at College
+Sniffles and Strep: How to Survive Sick Days in College

-No one likes being sick when they're at college.
-You miss class, you miss someone to take care of you, you miss breathing through your nose.
-Here's how to survive sick days in college.
+No one likes being sick in college.
+You miss class, and there's no one on campus to even take care of you.
+Here's how to survive those rough sick days.

 We all know when you have a room full of 18–30 small children whose immune systems are developing as slowly as their notion to cover their mouths when they cough, everyone gets sick.
 That’s why your friends majoring in Elementary Education always carry around disinfectant and wash their hands every five minutes.
 College is pretty much the same.
 Yes, most people know how to use tissues now, but students are packed into tight living spaces and lecture halls with desks that get cleaned maybe twice a year.
 Then there’s the “Mom isn’t here” issue that famously leads to staying up until all hours because Mom isn’t around to say that’s a bad idea.